synergy-au/cactus-client-notifications/README.md

 ## Development

-`pip install cactus_client_notifications` will install all dependencies for running the server
+`uv sync` will install all dependencies for running the server

-`pip install cactus_client_notifications[dev,test]` will install ALL dependencies for development / tests
+`uv sync --all-extras` will install ALL dependencies for development / tests

 ## Configuration